Join the team!

 Graduate Students

 Students through UCLA: If you are interested in the UCLA BME graduate program, our lab can only accept matched-PhD students from this program.
 These students join the lab right from the first year into the program, and start thesis research.
 Since the option of rotation does not exist for trainees coming from the UCLA graduate program, we prefer to commit to students with advanced research experience in a closely related discipline, and whose research interests are already aligned with general research directions of the lab.
 We also prefer to determine a project with matched UCLA PhD students early on.
-UCLA matched PhD students hold a Visiting Graduate Student title at CSMC for the full duration of their graduate studies.
+UCLA matched PhD students hold a Visiting Graduate Student title at CS HSU for the full duration of their graduate studies.

 In general, graduate students are expected to be driven and curious about research directions being pursued in the lab.
 Graduate students will also participate in mentoring undergraduate interns, work with the research team and learn from postdocs and the PI.